Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Please."

 "Guys like us, we need to grow up the hard way."
 He gestured to himself with a rare expression of mild embarrassment.
-"Live hard, party hard, generally, uh…"
+"Live hard, party hard, generally, uh..."

 Martina nodded.
 "Sow your wild oats?" she suggested.

 He snorted.
-"Shit, that sounds old-fashioned… But yeah, that’s about right.
+"Shit, that sounds old-fashioned...
+But yeah, that’s about right.
 Don’t worry, he’ll get it out of his system and figure out you’re the best thing he could ever hope for."

 "Cheering for us, are ya?"
 Martina asked, smirking to cover for the fact that she was genuinely touched...